Skip to content

 Ask your wedding officiant to step to the side before you kiss.
 This prevents their head, nose, body, paperwork, and all other types of unflattering distractions from showing between you and your partner as you have your first kiss.

 Speaking of, keep your embrace tight together during your first kiss.
-Occasionally officiants may forget to move aside, especially if they don’t perform weddings regularly, like a friend you recruited for the honor.
+Occasionally, officiants may forget to move aside, especially if they don’t perform weddings regularly, like a friend you recruited for the honor.
 Being close to your partner minimizes any distractions.

 Pause and Kiss